 2. The restricted-use datasets include agency, program and client level data in three separate files.
 These datasets include dummy IDs so that information can be linked within and across datasets (i.e., linking agency and their constituent program data to their client data).
 Geographical information includes state and FIPS codes.
 Client data includes household-level variables as well as variables on individual household members.

 To request the restricted-use dataset, contact [email protected] to obtain a Data Request Form.
 Institutional Review Board (IRB) approval is required for requestors.
-Requests will be granted at the discretion of the Feeding America Research Team, with the assistance of its Technical Advisory Group, for a one-time fee of $1,500 (payable after approval is granted and prior dataset sharing).
+Requests will be granted at the discretion of the Feeding America Research Team, with the assistance of its Technical Advisory Group, for a one-time fee of $1,500 (payable after approval is granted and prior to dataset sharing).
 Requestors should allow 4-6 weeks for processing and communication of a decision.